 In partnership with Amplifier design lab, Nia Tero launched the Thriving Peoples.
 Thriving Places. campaign in 2021 on International Day of the World's Indigenous Peoples, and expanded it on Indigenous Peoples' Day 2021, as a timely reflection and embodiment of the focus of the UN Climate Change Conference of the Parties (COP26), when leadership from across the globe met with the purpose of collectively tackling climate change.
-This year, on Indigenous Peoples' Day 2022, we will continue to uplift Indigenous women leaders with new portraits and even more ways for you to get involved, see and share the artwork, and join us in celebrating Indigenous guardianship.
+On Indigenous Peoples' Day 2022, we continued to uplift Indigenous women leaders with new portraits and even more ways to get involved, see and share the artwork, and join us in celebrating Indigenous Peoples' guardianship.

 The Indigenous women activists, artists, and scholars at the heart of this campaign exemplify the ideals of guardianship, kinship, reciprocity, and wisdom.
 Their voices, work, and leadership benefit not only their own peoples and communities, but all of us who share this planet — which is why now, more than ever, we must celebrate them, listen to them, and most importantly, follow their lead.